akheron/optics-ts/README.md

 them.

 In the following, we leave the exact definition of `T` for each optic out for clarity, writing just `_` in its place.
-It's usually clear fom how the optic works what will come out if you put a different type in.
+It's usually clear from how the optic works what will come out if you put a different type in.

 In the documentation of functions that can be used to write through an